GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 -  Model: SRX300
 -  Software release: JUNOS Software Release [15.1X49-D100.6]

-<Fill in the following if the vendor supports more than one platform.
-However,
-the following section is optional, because some vendors might only have one platform.>

 Although the steps in this guide use Juniper SRX300, this guide also applies to the following SRX platforms:

 -  SRX220 and SRX240
 -  SRX550